CadQuery/cadquery/doc/importexport.rst

     # Export the box
     cq.exporters.export(box, "/path/to/step/box.stp", cq.exporters.ExportTypes.STEP)

+    # The export type may also be specified as a literal
+    cq.exporters.export(box, "/path/to/step/box2.stp", "STEP")

 Setting Extra Options
 ----------------------

-There are multiple options that can be set when exporting an object to a STEP file, but those can only be accessed by calling the :py:meth:`Shape.exportSTEP`` method on the lower level CadQuery object.
-For an explanation of the options available, see the documentation for that method.
+There are additional options that can be set when exporting an object to a STEP file.
+For an explanation of the options available, see the documentation of the :meth:`Shape.exportStep` method or the :meth:`Assembly.exportAssembly`` method.

 .. code-block:: python

     # Create a simple object
     box = cq.Workplane().box(10, 10, 10)

-    # Export the box
+    # Export the box, provide additional options with the opt dict
-    box.val().exportStep("/path/to/step/box.step", write_pcurves=True, precision_mode=1)
+    cq.exporters.export(box, "/path/to/step/box.step", opt={"write_pcurves": False})

+    # or equivalently when exporting a lower level Shape object
+    box.val().exportStep("/path/to/step/box2.step", write_pcurves=False)

 Exporting Assemblies to STEP
 #############################